 What we don’t: Smaller and only slightly cheaper than the Black Diamond Mondo above.

 However, as we saw with the Black Diamond Mondo above, there are some inherent downsides to opting for a bigger crash pad.
 Heft and bulk are two of the most obvious, although the Asana is smaller (by around 4 sq. ft.) and lighter (by around 1 lb.) than the Mondo (it's not technically considered oversized).
-Price is another drawback: At $425, the Asana is the second-priciest option on our list, right behind the $450 Mondo.
+Price is another drawback: The Asana is the second-priciest option on our list, right behind the BD Mondo above.
 You do get a sternum strap for added support, which the BD omits, and the Asana is 0.3 inches thicker, but highballs often demand the most coverage possible, which is why we rank the oversized Mondo higher.

 See the Asana G5 Big Pad